 Harry Clarke (1889–1931), The Song of the Mad Prince, 1917

 What do you think that this artwork is made from?
 It's glass!
 The artist painted on glass with lots of tiny details to make a really interesting picture.
 In some parts of this artwork, he used two different coloured sheets of glass, one behind the other, to get the colour he wanted.
 There is so much to see here!

 Why do you think it shines so much?
 There is a light behind it, which helps us to see all of the colours.
 What colours can you see?
 If there was no light shining through from the back, we would hardly be able to see anything.

 This stained glass was made by the artist Harry Clarke in Dublin.
 He read a poem and made a picture of a part of the story in the poem.
 Artists do this all the time.
 If you have books at home, you'll know how pictures can help to bring a story to life.
 What is your favourite story?
 Do the pictures make it more fun?
 Harry Clarke also did drawings for some famous books, like Hans Christian Andersen’s Fairy Tales.

-At home: Try this sensory activity and create your own stained glass inspired work!
+Try out this sensory activity to create your own stained glass inspired work!